cristian-programmer/unknown/README.md

 # unknown
-a operative system by hobby n.n
+a operating system by hobby n.n